citrez/autoIG/README.md

 I try to keep documentation as close to code as possible.
 There is documentation in the DBML.
 Comments on the code.
 ## Getting started
-start grafana with `./bin/grafana-server web ` in the grafana repo Start a local server on port 8000 using `python3 -m http.server` in the autoIG folder. grafana username and password is admin
+start grafana with `./bin/grafana-server web ` in the grafana repo.
+Listens on localhost post 3000

+Start a local server on port 8000 using `python3 -m http.server` in the autoIG folder. grafana username and password is admin
 TODO: Make this in root dir